| |

 Creative Shelf and Hook Systems

-Some of the best storage tricks are the quirkiest.
-These systems flex with your needs as you travel.
+My favorite storage tricks combine function with personality.
+These systems adapt to your changing needs as you travel.

-Tension rods split up space in cabinets and closets.
-I use them to keep dishes from sliding or to hang towels.
+Tension rods create instant dividers in cabinets and closets.
+I use them to keep dishes from sliding around and to hang lightweight items like dish towels.

-Pegboard systems are endlessly customizable.
-I can move hooks and add shelves wherever I need them most.
+Pegboard systems are great for customizing storage as needed.
+Move hooks around and add shelves wherever they’re needed most.

 Over The Door Hooks